radeshmm/ganesha/README.txt

 ----- OBJECTS ACCESSED BY A NAME-BASED KEY -----

-ALL objects are stored by long ids, but it is sometimes necessary to store them by names as well.
+ALL objects are stored by long ids, but it is sometimes necessary to refer to them by names as well.

 Named objects employ a workspace/table/name mechanism to generate a unique key.
 The workspaces allow the same Gob classes to be used with different applications.
 For example you might have Friendland/User/Daniel object and ChatWorld/User/Daniel object.
 These two "keys" refer to completely different objects contained within two different workspaces.

-Named objects (like all data stored in Ganesha) have a corresponding long id.
-You can find it using the call: long id = Translator.translate( workspace, table, name );
+You can find the long id corresponding to a named object using the following: long id = Translator.translate( workspace, table, name );

-Name-based objects can be used as follows:
+Example:

    // Store the objects by name
    Gob sun = new Gob( "galaxy", "stars", "sun" );